-Permitted methods of payment are restricted in 19 states; in the 2013 legislative session several states either established or further restricted the use of cash for scrap metal transactions not involving commercial accounts.
+A number of states have restricted methods of payment; in the 2013 legislative session several states either established or further restricted the use of cash for scrap metal transactions not involving commercial accounts.
 For instance, Louisiana S.B.
-131 added the option for payment by loadable payment card and options to tender payment in person or by electronic transfer to existing payment restrictions for copper.
+131 added the option for payment by loadable payment card and options to tender payment in person or by electronic transfer to existing payment restrictions for copper, among other provisions.

 Maine H.P.
 559 amended existing law by adding the options of payment by credit card or debit card along with payment by check for non-exempt transactions.

 North Carolina S.B.
-583 changed the definition of "cash card system" to require a photograph of the seller at the time of payment when providing payment in cash and to require an automated cash dispenser such as an ATM.
+583 changed the definition of "cash card system" to require a photograph of the seller at the time of payment when providing payment in cash and to require an automated cash dispenser such as an ATM, among other provisions.

 North Dakota S.B.
 2151 prohibited scrap metal dealers from entering into cash transactions in excess of $1,000, unless with an exempted seller.

 Oklahoma H.B.
-1740 now prohibits scrap metal dealers from entering into cash transactions in excess of $1,000, unless with an exempted seller.
+1740 now prohibits scrap metal dealers from entering into cash transactions in excess of $1,000 for specific, regulated items, unless with an exempted seller.

 A number of states are implementing or utilizing statewide databases to record the sales of scrap metal.
 For example, Arizona’s H.B.
-2262 required all law enforcement in the state to register on a metal theft notification website which allows law enforcement to send theft alerts to scrap metal facilities and other law enforcement within a 100-mile radius of a theft.
+2262 required all law enforcement in the state to register on a metal theft notification website which allows law enforcement to send theft alerts to scrap metal facilities and other law enforcement within a 100-mile radius of a theft, among other provisions.
 This active alert system will also allow scrap metal dealers to alert law enforcement when dealers are offered suspicious materials.

 A Nevada bill, S.B.
-235, called for a regulatory review and process that would allow scrap metal dealers and local law enforcement to use an electronic reporting system where scrap metal processors must submit records daily detailing each transaction; forthcoming regulations must address privacy and legal concerns.
+235, established protocol for a statewide database, requiring scrap metal dealers and local law enforcement to use an electronic reporting system where scrap metal processors must submit records daily detailing each transaction; forthcoming regulations must address privacy and legal concerns.
 The bill required scrap metal processors to prominently display a written notice of the information they must submit to local law enforcement.

 There is an increasing movement in the states to address metals theft by requiring scrap metal dealers or processors to possess a license or register with the state governing agency.
 There are now 28 states that include some form of licensing, registration or permitting requirement.
 In the 2013 legislative session, both Arkansas and Washington developed licensing requirements for scrap metal dealers with Arkansas’ H.B.
 1975 and Washington’s H.B.
 1552.
 The Arkansas bill allows county sheriffs to distribute scrap metal dealer licenses and establishes fees, while the Washington bill specifies the required documentation for scrap metal businesses and allows to Department of Licensing to require additional information from applicants.